TahaRafi/FYPModules/README.md

 # Background of the Project
 A review of background material that you found, or was provided for the problem.
 It should contain full citations of articles, books, software packages, www and other media.
 # Project Category
-Our project is product based.
+Our project is research based.
 # Features / Scope / Modules

 # Unbiased News.